Blubberkins/COMP6080-Qanda/README.md

 * When this edit text/button is pressed, a modal should appear that contains an input/textarea box and "comment" button.
 * The input/textarea box should contain the current comment text.
 * When the comment button is pressed, the text inside the text comment should be posted as the updated comment for the thread at `PUT /comment` and the modal should disappear.
+* To be able to edit a comment, the user has to be either the creator of the comment or an admin of the forum.

 #### 2.4.4.
 Liking a comment